NENA911/NG911GISDataModel/README.md

 ---

 ## License
-Copyright 2019-2025 National Emergency Number Association
+Copyright © National Emergency Number Association.
+All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use these files except in compliance with the License.
 You may obtain a copy